 \subsubsection{Constancy of general characteristics eases tipologization}

-Regarding topological aspects of interaction networks, further work should inspect other measures in each of the three connective sectors: hubs, intermediary and peripheral.
+Regarding topological aspects of interaction networks, further work should inspect other measures in each of the three connective sectors: hubs, intermediary and periphery.

 Observance of attributes with greater contribution to principal components of LDA should reveal best chances to present these three sections as clusters in the network measurements space.
 Another possibility, specially for a brute-force characterization of such sectors, is to remove vertices with degree close to $k_1$ or $k_2$ depicted in figure~\ref{fig:setores}.
 The subtraction $\widetilde{P}(k)-P(k)$ should result in two positive clusters for periphery and hubs, and a negative cluster for intermediary vertices.
 This might support classification of the three sectors by clustering, a more traditional approach to classification.